 Another option for summer homeschool planning involves simply ordering a single piece or two from each of your options as a test.

-This gives you the chance to satisfy yourself (and your children) that a particular curriculum will work for your family before you order the full set.
+This allows you to satisfy yourself (and your children) that a particular curriculum will work for your family before you order the full set.

 You may also want to look at online-only curriculum options.
 We did that with Teaching Textbooks.
 I suggested to my daughter that this was a “fun math online game” that she could try out before starting “real homeschool” in September.
 And you know what?
 She loved it.